wp-plugins/fcchat/readme.txt

 MOST RECENT FEATURES

-Versions 3.4.2.1-6 updates the styling of the application window, and continues to add better support for mobile devices.
+Versions 3.5. adds a "Contacts" button to the toolbar, which replaces the old "Friends" button.
+The contacts panel now consists of both the friends list, and a new feature - "Recent Conversations".

-The next series of updates, we will be adding a "Contacts" button to the toolbar, which will replace the existing "Friends" button.
-The contacts panel will consist of both the friends list, and a new feature - "Recent Conversations".
+In the next version, we will be updating the administration panel a little bit, and adding some convenience admin functions to the main chat, such as 'kick and ban'.

 The video chat now supports Flash player 11's h264 streaming capability.
 This represents a significant enhancement, in terms of video resolution and bandwidth usage.
 There are now 2 different layouts available for the chat window: Chatcenter and MsgCenter.
 The new MsgCenter layout is for those of you wish to use the Instant Messanger feature exclusively.